isomerpages/moe-pasirrissec/index.md

       title: eRetrospect 2024
       subtitle: ANNOUNCEMENTS
       id: infopic
-      description: Our school magazine Retrospect 2024 – Inspire is now available.
+      description: Our school magazine eRetrospect 2024 – Inspire is now available.
 We invite you to take a walk down memory lane and reminisce the fond memories we had in 2024.
       button: CLICK TO VIEW